MicrosoftDocs/learn/learn-pr/azure/query-data-sentinel/includes/6-create-new-workbook.md

 ## Create a custom workbook

-You can create a custom workbook by selecting **+Add workbook** on the header bar from the **Workbooks** page in Azure Sentinel.
+You can create a custom workbook by selecting **+Add workbook** on the header bar from the **Workbooks** page in Microsoft Sentinel.
 The **New workbook** page opens, which contains a basic analytics query to get you started.

 > [!TIP]
-> Each workbook that you create is saved as a workbook resource in the Azure Sentinel resource group.
+> Each workbook that you create is saved as a workbook resource in the Microsoft Sentinel resource group.

 You can start building your workbook by selecting **Edit** on the **New Workbook** page, and then again select the **Edit** option to change the text that appears in the new workbook template.